-When it is time to make a dash for the hospital, you do not want to be spending the first few minutes (or 20, if you haven’t read the instructions!) putting the car seat in the car.
+When it is time to dash to the hospital, you do not want to be spending the first few minutes (or 20, if you haven’t read the instructions!) putting the car seat in the car.

-Installing the car seat is a very important part of the preparations, and now is an awesome time to get it sorted!
+Installing the car seat is an essential part of the preparations, and now is an awesome time to get it sorted!

-Seriously though, take some time to read and follow the instructions before you put the car seat in.
+Seriously though, take some time to read and follow the instructions before putting the car seat in.
 Honestly, they are not difficult to install!

 8. Check Your Equipment

-I have covered it in the hospital survival kit, but now is the time to check your equipment to make sure you are ready for the birth.
+I have covered it in the hospital survival kit, but now is the time to check your equipment to ensure you are ready for birth.

 Keep this fully charged and on all the time.
 Check your space and free some up if you need to, again, for photographs and videos.

-There might be other equipment you are planning to take with you to the hospital, such as a TENS machine or headphones.
+There might be other equipment you plan to take with you to the hospital, such as a TENS machine or headphones.
 Make sure they are fully charged (If you have Bluetooth headphones) and you have spare batteries.

 9. Messaging Groups At The Ready

 Let’s go back 40 years.
-If a baby was born, loved ones would be told via a phone call.
+If a baby were born, there would tell loved ones via a phone call.
 Or maybe a carrier pigeon.

-Nowadays, we have a whole variety of tools at our disposal that we can use to convey the good news.
+Nowadays, we have various tools at our disposal that we can use to convey good news.

 What would I do?

-I would set up a group chat, or a recipient list of people who you would like to update, like Grandparents and best friends.
+I would set up a group chat or a list of people you would like to update, like Grandparents and best friends.

 The reason I would set this up is that you need to be enjoying the moment, and your new baby will need the reassurance and comfort of your voice after going through the turmoil of being born.
-Simply type one message, hit send, put your phone down.
+Type one message hit send, put your phone down.

 If you are not careful, you will be responding to messages for the next hour!

-Now is one of those life moments where you may regret having your nose in your phone, responding to messages from people you haven’t heard from in years.
+Now is one of those life moments where you may regret having your nose on your phone, responding to messages from people you haven’t heard from in years.

 Use this time wisely to prep for the big day.

-Unfortunately, while you are given an expected date, you can’t be certain when it is going to happen.
-The only thing you can do is to make sure you are ready to go when the baby is!
+Unfortunately, while you are given an expected date, you can’t be certain when it will happen.
+The only thing you can do is make sure you are ready to go when the baby is!